Feature request #8725

 Regards

-#85 Updated by Giovanni Manghi almost 11 years ago
+#85 Updated by Giovanni Manghi about 11 years ago

 therefore, other improvement for render vector layers!